Ciantic/deno-solid-test/README.md

-# However this does not work, it gives error like:
+# However these does not work:

-$ deno run -A build #
+deno run -A build
+# or

-deno run -A --node-modules-dir npm:vinxi build vinxi v0.4.3
+deno run -A --node-modules-dir npm:vinxi build

+# Both give error:
+vinxi v0.4.3

 ⚙  Building your app...
 vinxi v0.4.3